 6.5 – Five suggestions for putting into practice the ideas presented in this chapter

-- Since we now know that we have an appointment with infinity and that we will one day leave this physical world behind us, the author invites us to choose to do it now.
+- Since we now know that we have an appointment with infinity and that we will one day leave this physical world behind us, Wayne Dyer invites us to choose to do it now.
 It’s then a question of ceasing to identify ourselves with our body and our spirit, but to identify ourselves with an infinite being.

 - Repeat the following mantra every day: “I exist for all eternity.
 Just as love is eternal, so is my true nature.
 I will never be afraid again because I am eternal.”